General

 Primitive Types

-The following primitive types are supported: - Boolean – true/false values - Integer – whole numbers - Float – decimal numbers - String – text
+The following primitive types are supported: - Boolean – true/false values - Integer – whole numbers - Real – decimal numbers - String – text

 Modeled Entities